DrPaulBrewer/webdismay/README.md

 ###PUT and Binary blob upload

-If you redirect HTTP `PUT /` to the back-end, webdismay will pass a PUT file uploads to webdis/redis when a `Blob` is passed to webdismay in Javascript as the data parameter of a `SET` or similar redis command .
+If you redirect HTTP `PUT /` to the back-end, webdismay will pass a PUT file upload to webdis/redis when a `Blob` is passed to webdismay in Javascript as the data parameter of a `SET` or similar redis command.
 Unfortunately, as of July 2016, it is not entirely clean or certain.
 You can set a key to the binary content of a file, but fetching the binary content back into the browser (or another browser) typically is truncated or otherwise does not function properly.